mlp6/Embedded-Medical-Devices/Embedded-Medical-Devices-Syllabus.md

 * LDOC (April 17, 2024)

 ## Attendance & Participation
 Class participation in both lecture and scheduled lab time is strongly encouraged.
-Student participation will be used to determine borderline course grades at the end of the semester (e.g., round up/down for fractional grades).
+Student participation will be used to determine borderline course grades at the end of the semester (i.e., round up/down for fractional grades).

 Students are responsible for obtaining missed lecture content from other students in the class.
 All lecture slides/presented content will be made avaiable online (Canvas/Gitlab), but lectures will **not** be recorded.